GSS-Cogs/cmd-trade/README.md

 * `python3 -m venv venv`
 * `source venv/bin/activate`  .... at this point, (venv) should appear before your cursor.
 * `pip install -r requirements.txt`
+* Copy the two source files into the cmd-trade directory.
 * `jupyter notebook`

 At this point your browser should pop open a "jupyer notebook" - this is just an in-browser IDE, with executable code blocks.
 Once it has, just click on makeV4_trade.